 The Company believes the valuation of its inventory and the related excess and obsolescence reserve is also a critical accounting policy.
 Inventories are carried at the lower of cost, principally determined by the last-in, first-out (LIFO) method, or market.
-An actual valuation of inventory under the LIFO method is made at the end of each year based on the inventory levels and prevailing inventory costs existing at that time.
+An actual valuation of inventory under the LIFO method is made at the end of each year based on the inventory levels and the Company's estimates of the prevailing costs of the many components of inventory existing at that time.

 The Company determines its excess and obsolescence reserve by projecting the year in which inventory will be consumed into a finished product.
-Given ever-changing market conditions, customer preferences and the anticipated introduction of new products, it does not seem prudent to carry inventory at full cost beyond that needed during the next 36 months.
+Given ever-changing market conditions, customer preferences and the anticipated introduction of new products, projecting the future usage of inventory is subjective.
+As such, it does not seem prudent to carry inventory at full cost beyond what the Company projects to be needed during the next 36 months.